risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

     - Extend EG Osc Amt and LFO Osc Amt (Pitch) range
     - Change the meaning values 0, 1, and 127 of EG Osc Amt and LFO Osc Amt (Shape)
     - Change the preset programs
+    - PRA32-U2 with Panel: Rename Filter EG Amt in the EG pages to EG Filter Amt
+        - NOTE: The parameters Filter EG Amt and EG Filter Amt are the same
     - Fix documentation
     - Tested with Arduino-Pico version 4.7.1
     - KNOWN ISSUE: When using PWM Audio, signal discontinuity occurs approximately every 60-80 milliseconds